DonnyLe/Reversi/README.md

-# ReversiModel
+# model.ReversiModel
 ## Overview:
 The following codebase is an implementation of the 2-player game, Reversi.
 You can play the normal version of the game here: https://cardgames.io/reversi/ (scroll down on page to see rules).
-Compared to the normal version, this implementation of the game (as depicted in ReversiModel)
+Compared to the normal version, this implementation of the game (as depicted in model.ReversiModel)
 contains a hexagonal shaped board (flat-top shaped) instead of a square shaped board.
 In addition, instead of square tiles, each tile will be hexagons (pointy-top).
 However, since the view has not been fully-implemented, this version of the codebase will use a